ismailfaruqi/tech-choices/README.md

 AWS is still the benchmark for the infrastructure provider, although it gets more complex and expensive each day.
 It has many features and SaaS add-ons.
 It is also very easy to find engineers who are familiar with AWS.

+If you want to deploy in AWS, I would recommend Tokyo (ap-northeast) Region since it has 3 availability zones.
+This is critical when you are deploying services that requires quorum.

 I also had experience with local IaaS, most of them are lacking in features such as providing high IOPS or lacking in usability.
 Hopefully this will change in the future.